Joseph-Zeith/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a readme to make  /action to the PATH. /action at the end
+a script that counts the number of directories in the PATH.